ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/grpc/performing-grpc-streaming.md

 Created new Ballerina package 'client' at client.
 ```

-3. Execute the `bal grpc --mode service --input streaming_calc.proto --output service/` to ecxtract the library files of the service.
+3. Execute the `bal grpc --mode service --input streaming_calc.proto --output service/` to extract the library files of the service.
 You view the output below.

 ```bash
 Successfully extracted library files.
 Successfully generated ballerina file.
 ```

-4. Execute the `bal grpc --mode client --input streaming_calc.proto --output client/` to ecxtract the library files of the client.
+4. Execute the `bal grpc --mode client --input streaming_calc.proto --output client/` to extract the library files of the client.
 You view the output below.

 ```bash
 Successfully extracted library files.